 Fourth Semester

 CSC 250 Computer Organization & Assembly Language Programming 4

 CSC/MAT Elective 3-5

 PHY 152 Physics for Scientists and Mathematicians II 4

 PED Activity Course (s) 1

 Humanities Elective 3

 Total Semester Credits 15-17

+Any student who chooses the 2-

-credit HED 201 as his/her health elective must choose at least one four-credit elective elsewhere in the program, to ensure the graduation requirements of 66 total credits.
+Any student who chooses the 2-credit HED 201 as his/her health elective must choose at least one four-credit elective elsewhere in the program, to ensure the graduation requirements of 66 total credits.

 CSC/MAT elective can be chosen from CSC 260, MAT 225, MAT 131, MAT 200 and MAT 235.
-MAT 234 and MAT 226 are also acceptable as CSC/MAT electives if students have the pre- requisites.
+MAT 234 and MAT 226 are also acceptable as CSC/MAT electives if students have the prerequisites.